imrafaelmerino/java-fun/docs/README.md

 You can find more details in the class [JsDeserializers](./../benchmarking/src/main/java/jsonvalues/benchmark/JsDeserializers.java)

+Did you see that!?

 Disclaimer: If you know a better alternative or can improve this result, I'm more than glad to change it.

+**json-values scope is very small** json-values has only one very small dependency ([java-fun](https://github.com/imrafaelmerino/java-fun)).
+You hit the autocomplete button of your favourite IDE and you don't get drowned in thousands of classes you don't need at all.
+I take encapsulation very seriously.
+Only the useful classes from the client perspective come up.

 ## <a name="introduction"><a/> Introduction